sliaskonis/ECE180-High-Performance-Computing/README.md

     - Addressed the problem of thread divergence by padding image arrays, eliminating boundary checks, and evaluating its impact on CPU and GPU performance.

 4. **Assignment 4: Histogram Equalization - Acceleration with CUDA**
-    -
+    - The primary objective of this project was to reduce execution time of histogram calculation and image equalization as much as possible.
+    - Used CUDA to accelerate a histogram equalization algorithm for greyscale images.
+    - Explored a variety of optimizations techniques, including shared memory utilization, aggregation, privatization, and memory access optimizations (pinned, unified, texture memory).
+    - Investigated the use of CUDA streams to overlap dara transfers with kernel exectuion.

 5. **Assignment 5: N-Body Simulation Using CUDA**
-    - Parallelized the sequential n-body simulation using OpenMP
+    - Parallelized the sequential n-body simulation using OpenMP.
-    - Ported the n-body simulation to CUDA for further parallelization
+    - Ported the n-body simulation to CUDA for further parallelization.
     - Implemented different optimization strategies like: data distribution, tiling, loop unrolling, approximate optimizations etc.
-    - Profiled and compared all implementation (serial, OpenMP, CUDA)
+    - Profiled and compared all implementation (serial, OpenMP, CUDA).

 ## Installation